AaronBeaudoin/vite-plugin-ssr-example-netlify/README.md

 ### Caching Non-Static Pages

 Netlify doesn't support caching in front of serverless functions, so _every_ incoming request that isn't to a static file will invoke your serverless function.
 If this is what you want, great!
-Otherwise, try check out Netlify [On-demand Builders](https://docs.netlify.com/configure-builds/on-demand-builders) for a potential solution, with some limitations.
+Otherwise, check out Netlify [On-demand Builders](https://docs.netlify.com/configure-builds/on-demand-builders) for a potential solution, with some limitations.